Horsley Hall: The Hildyard family

-Robert Hildyard (1787-1854) was the High Sherrif for Durham.
-He did not marry so when he died in 1854, Stokesley Manor House and estates, as part of a marriage settlement, passed to the Wynne-Griffiths family, but the estates in Weardale were left to his nephew John Richard Westgarth Hale (1813-1888) who changed his surname from Hale to Hildyard when he inherited his uncle's estates.
+Robert Hildyard (1787–1854) was the High Sheriff for Durham.
+He did not marry so when he died in 1854, Stokesley Manor House and estates, as part of a marriage settlement, passed to the Wynne-Griffiths family, but the estates in Weardale were left to his nephew John Richard Westgarth Hale (1813–1888) who changed his surname from Hale to Hildyard when he inherited his uncle's estates.